LeanIX Enterprise Architecture Overview

 Application Landscape Report

-Similarly, Diagrams enable users to build visual models of an organization's enterprise architecture.
+Similarly, diagrams enable you to build visual models of an organization's enterprise architecture.
 You can break down complex architecture into manageable parts and interactively visualize relationships, data flow, and dependencies between various architectural elements.
-These visualization and analytical capabilities enable EAs to chart out needed action plans, such as Application rationalization, modernization, cloud migration, ERP transformation, etc.
+These visualization and analytical capabilities enable enterprise architects to chart out needed action plans, such as application rationalization, modernization, cloud migration, ERP transformation, etc.

 Who Uses LeanIX Enterprise Architecture